 When do I need to start submitting Metered Data?

-Capacity Providers with CMUs using both the Supplier Settlement (Non-BMU) and Self-submission metering pathway need to establish these arrangements in advance of the start of the Delivery Year.
+Capacity Providers with CMUs using both the Supplier Settlement (Non-BMU) and Self-submission metering pathway need to establish these arrangements in advance of the start of the Delivery Year, 1 October each year.

 Metered Data needs to start being submitted from the start of the Delivery Year.
 BMU and Supplier Settlement (Non-BMU) data is submitted in accordance with the BSC Settlement Calendar and this calendar is available on the Elexon Portal.

-We encouraged Capacity Providers to submit metered volumes to EMRS on a daily or weekly basis and also monitor their metered data is being received by EMRS, via downloading your Metered Data from My EMRS.
+We encourage Capacity Providers to ensure that their metered volumes are submitted to EMRS or via the HES on a daily or weekly basis and also monitor their metered data is being received by EMRS, via downloading your Metered Data report from My EMRS.

 Supplier Settlement (Non-BMU)